egordorichev/static-lit/README.md

 ### Building

-To build lit, you will only need cmake and make:
+To build lit, you will only need cmake, make and GCC (4.9.0+):

 ```
 cd lit